Managed care: 1980s expansion and subdued inflation

+The backlash featured vocal critics, including disgruntled patients and consumer-advocacy groups, who argued that managed care plans were controlling costs by denying medically necessary services to patients, even in life-threatening situations, or by providing low-quality care.
+The volume of criticism led many states to pass laws mandating managed-care standards.

 1990s growth and ubiquity

 By the late 1990s, U.S. per capita healthcare spending began to increase again, peaking around 2002.
 Despite managed care's mandate to control costs, U.S. healthcare expenditures have continued to outstrip the overall national income, rising about 2.4 percentage points faster than the annual GDP since 1970.

 Nevertheless, according to the trade association America's Health Insurance Plans, 90 percent of insured Americans are now enrolled in plans with some form of managed care.
 The National Directory of Managed Care Organizations, Sixth Edition profiles more than 5,000 plans, including new consumer-driven health plans and health savings accounts.
 In addition, 26 states have contracts with MCOs to deliver long-term care for the elderly and individuals with disabilities.
 The states pay a monthly capitated rate per member to the MCOs that provide comprehensive care and accept the risk of managing total costs.